ABOUT THE LOCATION

 Tamano City is a port town on the southern edge of Okayama Prefecture known mainly for being home to Mitsui Engineering & Shipbuilding, which builds and maintenances some of the largest vessels on the sea.

 Sitting directly against the Seto Inland Sea, Tamano boasts the prefecture’s largest public swimming beach at Shibukawa.
 In addition to swimming in summer, special sporting events such as national beach volleyball and beach soccer competitions are held here.
-Overlooking the beach, visitors and residents alike can enjoy the stunning view of the sea from the Ojigadake Bluffs.
+Overlooking the beach, visitors and residents alike can enjoy the stunning view of the sea from the Ojigatake Bluffs.
 The bluffs are popular at sunrise and sunset year-round; a number of walking paths lead out to boulders on the edge of the bluffs.